 On our way home, our Uber driver kindly drove us down Avenue Montaigne, the famous luxury shop street.
 We didn't plan on shopping at any of these luxury stores, but the holiday lights that already lit up the street made for a spectacular drive-by!

-Our second day in Paris began in the heart of the city.
+Our second day in Paris was spent exploring the 1st, 2nd, and 6th arrondissements.
 We took a quick Uber from our Airbnb to Angelina, one of the most famous brunch spots in Paris.
 Multiple people in our private Thrifty Traveler Premium members group recommended this spot.
-It wasn’t cheap, but “cheap” and “Paris” don’t really go together anyway.
+It wasn't cheap, but “cheap” and “Paris” don't really go together anyway.
 And our experience at Angelina was worth it.

 Order the hot chocolate for a stunning and decadent treat.
 We also got the truffle omelet and smoked salmon eggs benedict – both were fabulous.
 Plus, the interior of Angelina is simply gorgeous.